KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-NoteTaker.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Notification-To-Command by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-Notification-To-Command)